tiagovportela/my-personal-portfolio/content/project/elite-paddlers-stroke-classification/index.md

 | 38  | Stroke Time                     | float64 | 0    | 75     |

 Now, we have to group the strokes to find the class that they belong.
-Como podemos ver na table a cima, este novo dataframe tem multiples dimensões pelo que é impossivel visualizar de forma clara cada um dos clusters.
+As shown in the table above, this new data frame has several dimensions, so it is impossible to clearly visualize each of the clusters.
-Assim iremos proceder a uma reduçao de dimenção atraves de principal compoments analysis (PCA) For that, first we normalize the data preservando a sa variancia, after that we plot the explained variance ratio from PCA.
+Therefore, we will proceed to a dimension reduction by using Principal Compoment Analysis(PCA) For this, we first normalize the data by preserving its variance, then draw the explained variance ratio  from the PCA.

 ![](pca_explained_variance.jpeg "PCA Explained Variance")

-In plot we see that the major drop happen from 1 to 2 feature, so we will use the first 2 features from PCA to plot the date.
+In the plot we see that the major drop happens from 1 to 2 features, so we will use the first 2 features of PCA to plot the date.

 ![](pca_scatter.jpeg "PCA Scatter Plot")

-Seens to have 3 data clusters but for a more rigorous aproch, we will use the elbow method to find the ideal number of clusters.
+The plot appears to have 3 data clusters, but for a more rigorous approach we will use the elbow method to find the right number of clusters.

 ![](kmeans_inertia.jpeg "KMEANS Inertia Plot")

- As showed in above plot the ideal number of clusters is 3, like was though before.
+As shown in above plot the ideal number of clusters is 3, like being though before.

-Now that we have the number of clusters we will classify every stroke in dataseries.
+Now that we have the number of clusters, we'll classify every stroke in the data series.

 ![](strokes_class.jpeg)